mikeshardmind/wakfu-utils/readme.md

 sqlify.py: generates an sqlite db from downloaded item data for use in either application or manual querying.

-object_parsing.py: some rough handling of objects.

-solver.py: a work in progress mastery optimizing constraint based set solver.

 ### How to use the autosolver provided